 Overview

 The Electronic System for Travel Authorization (ESTA) is a web-based system that the Department of Homeland Security (DHS)/U.S. Customs and Border Protection (CBP) developed in 2008 to determine the eligibility of foreign nationals to travel by air or sea to the United States under the Visa Waiver Program (VWP) pursuant to Section 711 of the Implementing Recommendations of the 9/11 Commission Act of 2007, Pub.
 L. 110-53, codified at 8 U.S.C. § 1187(a)(11), (h)(3).
-This eligibility determination was made prior to a foreign traveler boarding a carrier en route to the United States, and included making a determination as to whether the foreign national’s travel posed a law enforcement or security risk.
+This eligibility determination is made prior to a foreign traveler boarding a carrier en route to the United States, and includes making a determination as to whether the foreign national’s travel poses a law enforcement or security risk.
 Applicants submit their biographical information and answer eligibility questions using the ESTA website.
-This allowed CBP to make a determination about the applicant’s eligibility to travel to the United States under the VWP after vetting the information against selected security and law enforcement databases, using TECS (not an acronym) and the Automated Targeting System (ATS).
+This allows CBP to make a determination about the applicant’s eligibility to travel to the United States under the VWP after vetting the information against selected security and law enforcement databases, using TECS (not an acronym) and the Automated Targeting System (ATS).
 ATS also retains a copy of ESTA application data to identify potential high-risk ESTA applicants.

 DHS/CBP is now amending the ESTA application to include additional data fields for any new applicant who seeks a valid ESTA.
 This expanded data collection aligns with CBP’s missions to promote border security and legitimate travel to the United States.
 DHS/CBP is also revising the eligibility questions on the ESTA application to simplify and clarify the questions and to remove the technical terms that are not easily understood by foreign nationals.